-We understand that diversity expresses itself in many different ways.
+We understand that diversity expresses itself in many ways.
 Age, Disability, Gender Reassignment, Marriage and Civil Partnership, Pregnancy and Maternity, Race, Religion or Belief, and Sex.

-Moray College UHI believes we should recognise the value in every individual, encourage our differences and aim to create a productive environment, where all our talents are embraced and people are treated fairly.
+Moray College UHI believes we should recognise the value in every individual, encourage our differences and aim to create a productive environment, where all our talents are embraced, and people are treated fairly.

-The event gives the students and staff an opportunity to interact with the different parts of the community they may not normally come into contact with, enabling a better understanding of the barriers and issues people have to deal with in their everyday lives.
+The event gives the students and staff an opportunity to interact with the different parts of the community they may not normally encounter, enabling a better understanding of the barriers and issues people must deal with in their everyday lives.